Kung Pao Shrimp

 Please enable JavaScript in your browser to complete this form.

-Many Chinese dishes with shrimp are coated with a batter or glaze before pan or deep frying.
-Think Sesame Shrimp or Honey Walnut Shrimp.
-So when I want to skip those extra steps, this quick kung pao shrimp recipe easily makes its way to my kitchen!
+A lot of Chinese shrimp dishes are coated in batter or glaze before frying, like Sesame Shrimp or Honey Walnut Shrimp.
+But when I want to skip those extra steps, this quick and authentic kung pao shrimp recipe is my go-to—it’s simple, flavorful, and satisfying!

-If you’re looking for something familiar and classic, try my Sweet And Sour Shrimp recipe!
+If you’re in the mood for something familiar and classic, check out my Sweet And Sour Shrimp recipe next!

 • Quick and easy.
 This spicy kung pao shrimp is made in just one pan and takes only 20 minutes to prep and cook!
-You won’t have to stand in the kitchen for hours to enjoy a dish from your favorite Chinese restaurant!
+I don’t have to stand in the kitchen for hours to enjoy a dish from my favorite Chinese restaurant!

 • Healthier than takeout.
-No need to settle for greasy and heavy Chinese takeout!
+I don’t have to settle for greasy and heavy Chinese takeout!
 This homemade version is packed with fresh ingredients and cooked with less oil and sodium.

 • Balanced flavors.
-You won’t find a dull moment in this dish!
-It has the perfect blend of spicy, sweet, tangy, and savory flavors that’s so amazing with tender shrimp.
+I won’t find a dull moment in this dish!
+It has the perfect blend of spicy, sweet, tangy, and savory flavors that are amazing with tender shrimp.
 Definitely a keeper among all my shrimp recipes!

 What Does Kung Pow Mean